jsoref/pdns/docs/settings.rst

 .. versionadded:: 4.1.0

-If this is enabled, ALIAS records are expanded (synthesised to their A/AAAA).
+If this is enabled, ALIAS records are expanded (synthesized to their A/AAAA).

 If this is disabled (the default), ALIAS records will not be expanded and